-Parameters sequence_name - name of sequence to create
+Parameters sequence\name - name of sequence to create

-Note: only works with database engines that support sequences drop_sequence (sequence_name)
+Note: only works with database engines that support sequences drop\sequence (sequence\name)

-Parameters sequence_name - name of sequence to drop
+Parameters sequence\name - name of sequence to drop

-Note: only works with database engines that support sequences get_indexes_for_table(table)
+Note: only works with database engines that support sequences

+'''

+get_indexes_for_table(table)

 Parameters table - the name of table to introspect

 Return type a list of (index_name, is_unique) tuples

-Warning: Not implemented - implementations exist in subclasses get_tables()
+Warning: Not implemented - implementations exist in subclasses

+get_tables()

 Return type a list of table names in the database

-Warning: Not implemented - implementations exist in subclasses sequence_exists(sequence_name)
+Warning: Not implemented - implementations exist in subclasses

+sequence_exists (sequence_name)

 Rtype boolean

 class SqliteDatabase (Database)

 Database subclass that communicates to the "sqlite3" driver

 class MySQLDatabase (Database)

 Database subclass that communicates to the "MySQLdb" driver

 class PostgresqlDatabase (Database)

 Database subclass that communicates to the "psycopg2" driver

-1.8.2 BaseAdapter and its subclasses
+1.8.3 BaseAdapter and its subclasses

 class BaseAdapter

-The various subclasses of BaseAdapter provide a bridge between the high-level Database abstraction and the underlying python libraries like psycopg2.
-It also provides a way to unify the pythonic field types with the underlying column types used by the database engine.
+The various subclasses of BaseAdapter provide a bridge between the high-level Database abstraction and

+the underlying python libraries like psycopg2.
+It also provides a way to unify the pythonic field types with the

+underlying column types used by the database engine.

-The BaseAdapter provides two types of mappings: - mapping between filter operations and their database equivalents - mapping between basic field types and their database column types
+The BaseAdapter provides two types of mappings: - mapping between filter operations and their database

+equivalents - mapping between basic field types and their database column types

-The BaseAdapter also is the mechanism used by the Database class to: - handle connections with the database - extract information from the database cursor
+The BaseAdapter also is the mechanism used by the Database class to: - handle connections with the database

-'''
+- extract information from the database cursor

-operations = { 'eq' : ' = %s' }
+operations = { 'eq': '= %s'}

 A mapping of query operation to SQL

-'''

-'''

 interpolation = '%s'

-'''

-The string used by the driver to interpolate query parameters sequence_support = False
+The string used by the driver to interpolate query parameters

+sequence_support = False

 Whether the given backend supports sequences

-'''

-reserved_tables = []
+reserved tables = []

-'''

 Table names that are reserved by the backend - if encountered in the application a warning will be issued.

 get_field_types()

+'''

-Return type a dictionary mapping "user-friendly field type" to specific column type, e.g. {'string': 'VARCHAR', 'float': 'REAL', ... } get_field_type_overrides()
+{'string': 'VARCHAR', 'float': 'REAL', ... }

-Return type a dictionary similar to that returned by get_field_types().
+Return type a dictionary similar to that returned by get\field\types().